NezlaAnnaisha/Grade-Calculator/README.md

 # Description
 Grade Calculator project from CPSC217 of Winter 2023.

+**Project is under the folder "application".
+This used to be a repository for other assignments, where Grade Calculator was one of them.

 ## Assignment Overwiew
 There are a total of 5 CC (coding challenges; or assignments) for the project.
 The due dates are as followed: